Vietnamese animation: 2011–present

-Vietnamese Animation Studio has been producing 8-10 cartoons a year, most of them are traditionally drawn or by computer and a lot of animations by students groups and small studios.
+Vietnam Animation Studio currently has a production scale of 17 to 18 cartoons a year, most of them are traditionally drawn or by computer and a lot of them were made by students groups and small studios.
+From 2013 to 2015, it has produced about 3,000 minutes of animation each year.
+And in January 2014, the company opened a cinema dedicated to showing animated films.
 With the rising Vietnamese comics industry in 2010s, Vietnamese animation is hoped to rise, with Asian comics & animation and Western comics & animation to be an initial inspiration for Vietnamese animations and comics to initially draw from.

+By 2015, there are about 10 animation companies, most of which complete Japanese animation processing business.

 Since 2016, animation in Vietnam has seen a significant improvement in 3D animation techniques, thanks to independent animation studios such as Colory Animation or Red Cat Motion.
 Besides, 2D animation has also had a noticeable change, with the example of DeeDee Animation Studio.
 Because of the production costs of animation in Vietnam is relatively lower than the global average, Vietnamese animation studios are usually selected as the outsourcing partners for international animation projects.
 Additionally, using animated videos also becomes a preferred video marketing strategy for several major brands in Vietnam, such as MILO or Lifebuoy.

 In late 2018, POPS Worldwide, with the funding from Lifebuoy, publish the animated series "The Silver iOn Squad", produced by DeeDee Animation Studio.

 In early 2019, DeeDee Animation Studio also premieres the animated short film "Broken Being: Prequel" on social media channels.
 The film is positively received by the media and newspapers, such as Dan Tri, Vietnamnet, Tien Phong, etc., who all claim that the film is "the first [21st Century] animated film in Vietnam that targets adults".
 Meanwhile, according to Dan Tri, "the animated film "Broken Being: Prequel" has changed the animation scene in Vietnam".

+In October 2019, Foxshelf and Red Cat Motion launched Vietnam's first animation book called "Xứ Sở Animation" (Land of Animation).
+This book is a textbook on animation, compiled by Leo Dinh (CEO of Red Cat Motion), in collaboration with many other individuals in the domestic animation industry.

-From 2021 onwards, Lạc Trôi (Lost & Drifting) is an animation cartoon that has debuted under MTP Entertainment as Son Tung playing the role of a fictional, historical Vietnamese prince who washes ashore into modern society by Episode 9.
+From 2021 onwards, Lạc Trôi (Lost & Drifting) is an animation that has debuted under MTP Entertainment as Son Tung playing the role of a fictional, historical Vietnamese prince who washes ashore into modern society by Episode 9.
 ACE Media Viet Nam has been providing the voice-acting and AVR Creative Viet Nam the animation, with a number of other individuals on the project as well.

 pops.tv is also home to Vietnamese-made comics and animation.

 There has been an ongoing Vietnamese animation series called Thỏ Bảy Màu (Rainbow Bunny).
 It was first conceived in 2014 by Huỳnh Thái Ngọc.
 It chronicles the adventures of Rainbow Bunny and its three companions, Sister Xo, her boyfriend Quan, and her grandpa Nam.